David Schulhof

+Schulhof is the founder and CEO of MUSQ Global Music Industry ETF, an exchange-traded fund for investment in the music industry.

 Early life and education

 Schulhof was born and grew up in New York City.
-His mother is an antiquarian, and his father, a businessman, was the chief executive of Sony Corporation of America in the 1990s.
-David graduated from Georgetown University and received a law degree from New York University.
+His mother is an antiquarian, and his father Michael Schulhof, a businessman, was the chief executive of Sony Corporation of America in the 1990s.
+He graduated from Georgetown University and received a Juris Doctor from New York University.
 He is a member of the New York State Bar.

 Career

 In the 1990s, Schulhof migrated from business affairs to the music industry.
 He worked for Dimension Films and Miramax.
 In 1999, he became VP of motion picture music and legal affairs for Miramax, where he served as executive producer on more than a hundred soundtracks.

 Together with music executives Joel Katz and Richard Perna, Schulhof created the music publishing company EverGreen Copyright Acquisitions in 2006 by buying six music catalogs, including Rykomusic.
 Schulhof and Perna served as co-CEOs, with Schulhof overseeing the company’s global film, TV and advertising department as well as creative affairs.
 The same year, they purchased the MC Hammer catalog and the copyright administration company Integrated Copyright Group to manage their worldwide administration.
 EverGreen acquired the writer's share of Tupac Shakur's publishing catalog and the rap label Death Row Records in 2007.

 EverGreen was sold to BMG Rights Management in 2010, when it held 65,000 copyrights.
 Schulhof became managing director of media business at G2, a private equity spinoff of Guggenheim Partners.

 Schulhof formed a joint venture with IM Global, a subsidiary of Reliance Group, in 2014.
 He became president and partner of their music division, IM Global Music, managing film soundtracks and other music for IM Global.
 In 2015, he brokered a multiple picture deal with Republic Records for music-driven feature films.